New Safety Alert from the HSE (Health and Safety Executive) – Change in Enforcement for Mild Steel Welding Fume

 More information can be found online at the HSE.

-If you're not sure what method of fume extraction meets your requirements, don’t hesitate to contact our sales team: sales@rapidwelding.com or on +44 (0)23 92 214 214.
+If you’re not sure which method of fume extraction meets your requirements, don’t hesitate to contact our sales team at sales@rapidwelding.com or +44 (0)23 92 214 214.